 This biography of a living person needs additional citations for verification.
 Please help by adding reliable sources.
-Contentious material about living persons that is unsourced or poorly sourced must be removed immediately, especially if potentially libelous or harmful.Find sources: "Tom Sietas" – news · newspapers · books · scholar · JSTOR (March 2011) (Learn how and when to remove this template message)
+Contentious material about living persons that is unsourced or poorly sourced must be removed immediately from the article and its talk page, especially if potentially libelous.Find sources: "Tom Sietas" – news · newspapers · books · scholar · JSTOR (March 2011) (Learn how and when to remove this message)

 Tom Sietas (born 12 January 1977 in Hamburg, Germany) is a German freediver.
 He specializes in the static apnea event, holding his breath under water, and the dynamic apnea event, swimming the greatest possible distance underwater without breathing.
 Sietas started free diving in the year 2000.
 Since then, he has set many world records and won many titles, including taking the world record from American extreme performer David Blaine about four and a half months after Blaine's much-publicised achievement in mid-2008.
 Sietas went on to add over five minutes to that record, which stood at 22:22 minutes when it was broken by Goran Čolak.